pratikarki/competitor-analysis-dashboard/README.md

-This is an ongoing project where you can view public information of several websites and compare them in a dashboard.
-Designed especially for online businesses/ websites to analyse their competition.

-UI templates have been developed and API calls/ Scraping have been set-up.
+Competitor Analysis Dashboard is a web application that provides detailed information about different websites to its user.
+The insight information that are publicly available through different sources are gathered, stored and displayed accordingly.
+It integrates web scraping and API calls as its main source of data which allows the application to collect and store data in MongoDB database.
+Information includes bounce rates, search traffic, visit duration, organic searches and clicks, website’s ranks, related keywords, backlinks, visitors by country, top pages and much more.
+The user gets to analyse and compare this information to their benefit.
+It is designed especially for online businesses/ websites to analyse and compare their data with their competition.